-Supporting Sweden’s COVID-19 response
+Supporting Sweden’s COVID-19 pandemic management

 Delivering a consistent and cohesive COVID-19 nationwide response with the Swedish Civil Contingencies Agency (MSB)